 These bands perform regularly at school assemblies and special school occasions such as School Concerts and special days.
 Each year the Year 6 Band perform at Bandstravaganza.
 The bands also participate in regular Year 5 and Year 6 combined band sessions to get the experience of playing in a "big band" ensemble.

 The IMP teacher invites some members of the Year 6 Band to audition for the Primary School Concert Band, comprised of players from all the ACT primary bands.
 This select band rehearses each week.

-This year the Year 5 and Year 6 Bands are being conducted by Mrs Holly Trindall.
+This year the Year 5 band is conducted by Ms Sarah Crawford and Year 6 band is conducted by Ms Kelly Turner.